|Flag Type:||County Flag|

 The Oxfordshire Flag is a community flag proclaiming the unique identity of this historic English county.

-The flag displays a banner of arms of the former Oxfordshire County Council.
-These were first granted in 1949 and many local organisations use them.
+The flag uses a banner of arms of the former Oxfordshire County Council, first granted in 1949.

 The following communities in Oxfordshire have registered flags: